-Appointment (a) Promotion/Re-grading

-- (i) Promotion Promotion rank for Headmasters/ Headmistresses II. - (ii) Re-grading A Principal Assistant Master/ Mistress# serving in the nominating primary/ primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress I. In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. (updated on 1 September 2021) - (b) Direct Appointment - Candidates should have fulfilled all (i) requirements for normal promotion to this In addition, for special schools, rank. candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
-The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
+- Appointment Promotion/Re-grading (a) - Requirements: - (i) - Promotion Promotion rank for Headmasters/ Headmistresses II. - Re-grading A Principal Assistant Master/ (ii) Mistress# serving in the nominating primary/ primary special school with a recognised local first degree or equivalent is eligible for consideration for re-grading as Headmaster/ Headmistress I. In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. (updated on 1 September 2021) - Direct Appointment (b) - Candidates should have fulfilled all (i) requirements for normal promotion to this In addition, for special schools, rank. candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary.
+The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) - Starting from the 2000/01 school year, new (ii) school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.

 Type of Work: Primary Schools Principal of a primary school with 24 or more classes.
 Special Schools Principal of a primary special school with 24 or more equivalent ordinary primary classes.
-Promotion Prospects: N.A. (a) The coloury coole and incremental data of of Principal Assistant Master/Mistress will be determined as follows:
+Promotion Prospects: N.A. (a) The select and increased date of

-(a) The salary scale and incremental date of Headmaster/Headmistress I re-graded from the rank
+(a) The salary scale and incremental date of Headmaster/Headmistress I re-graded from the rank of Principal Assistant Master/Mistress will be determined as follows: